timdamen/talks.timdamen.io/src/data/blog/_releases/astro-paper-4.md

 ### Add code-snippets for content creation [#206](https://github.com/satnaing/astro-paper/pull/206)

-AstroPaper now includes VSCode snippets for new blog posts, eliminating the need for manual copy/pasting of the frontmatter and content structure (table of contents, heading, excerpt, etc.).
+AstroPaper now includes VSCode snippets for new blog presentations, eliminating the need for manual copy/pasting of the frontmatter and content structure (table of contents, heading, excerpt, etc.).

 Read more about VSCode Snippets [here](https://code.visualstudio.com/docs/editor/userdefinedsnippets#:~:text=In%20Visual%20Studio%20Code%2C%20snippets,Snippet%20in%20the%20Command%20Palette).